wpilibsuite/allwpilib/simulation/halsim_xrp/README.md

 | _uint16_t_ sequence | _uint8_t_ control | _uint16_t_ field mask  | payload   |

 The payload contains each field selected by the field mask, emitted in ascending bit order.
 Packets with unknown field bits or payload sizes that do not exactly match the selected fields are ignored.

+Sequences advance modulo 65536.
+Duplicate and stale packets are ignored; forward jumps must be smaller than 32768.
+Status packets may be coalesced by the firmware, including across rollover.
+A new connection resets the client's status sequence tracking.

 ### Control Byte